Faces and maximizer subsets of highest weight modules: Main results and literature survey

+Theorem \ref{Twtgvm} provides three formulas for the support of all simple or parabolic Verma modules.
+One of these formulas demonstrates the invariance of $\wt L(\lambda)$ under the subgroup $W_{J_\lambda}$ of $W$, and is a ``Verma-type'' union of finite ``integrable'' sets of weights.
+(This corresponds to the integrability of $L(\lambda)$ under the Levi subalgebra $\lie{h} + \lie{g}_{J_\lambda}$.)
+Another expresses $\wt L(\lambda)$ as a ``Verma-type'' finite Minkowski sum of rays.

-Note that the last expression in Equation \eqref{Ewtgvm} corresponds to the $\lie{g}_{J'}$-integrability of $M(\lambda,J')$, as discussed in \cite[Chapter 9]{H3}, while the first equality extends \cite[Theorem 7.41]{Ha} to all parabolic Verma modules.
+To our knowledge (and that of experts), these formulas are not known in the literature.
+The formulas are direct and do not involve cancellations.
+(We remark that O.~Mathieu, in private communication, mentioned to us the equation $\wt L(\lambda) = \wt M(\lambda, J_\lambda)$; note this also follows from the formulas in Theorem \ref{Twtgvm}.)
+Also note that the last expression in Equation \eqref{Ewtgvm} corresponds to the $\lie{g}_{J'}$-integrability of $M(\lambda,J')$, as discussed in \cite[Chapter 9]{H3}, while the first equality extends \cite[Theorem 7.41]{Ha} to all parabolic Verma modules.
 We also show in Theorem \ref{Twtsimple} that Equation \eqref{Ewtgvm} is false for general $\vla$.
 However, by Theorem \ref{T1}, it holds for all simple modules: